top of page

 2013

-In Turkey, on the edge of Europe, the flame of popular protest was lit in the summer of 2013, starting what appears to be a new and widespread social fire.
+On the edge of Europe, a flame was ignited in the summer of 2013.
+What seemed like a new and widespread social fire was sparked by protests in Turkey.

-From Italy to Greece to Spain, and this time in Turkey, we see a deepening of resentment towards a ruling class by which those same people no longer feel represented.
+From Italy to Greece to Spain, and this time in Turkey, we see a deepening of resentment towards a ruling class by which a similar group of people no longer feel represented.

 The movement born in Istanbul was an exceptional laboratory, a perfectly successful experiment in cooperation and self-organization.
 It was an example of a new social dynamic involving the most disparate sections of the population.